Michael Pettis: Early life and education

-Pettis was born in Zaragoza, Spain to a French mother and an American father.
-His father was a geologist and civil engineer.
-He spent his childhood in Peru, Pakistan, Morocco and Haiti, before returning to Spain for High School.
-Pettis entered Columbia University in 1976.
-He received a Masters of International Affairs (emphasis in Economic Development) in 1981 and a Masters of Business Administration in Finance in 1984, both from Columbia University.
+Pettis was born in Zaragoza, Spain to a French mother and an American father, who was a geologist and civil engineer.
+He spent his childhood in Peru, Pakistan, Morocco, and Haiti before returning to Spain for high school.
+He entered Columbia University in 1976 and earned a Master of International Affairs in Economic Development in 1981, followed by an MBA in Finance in 1984.

 Career

-Michael began his career in 1987, joining Manufacturers Hanover (now JPMorgan Chase) as a trader in the Sovereign Debt group.
-From 1996 to 2001, he was at Bear Stearns as a managing director-principal in Latin American capital markets.
-Pettis also served as an advisor to sovereign governments on topics regarding financial management; including the governments of Mexico, North Macedonia and South Korea.
+Pettis began his career in 1987 at Manufacturers Hanover (now JPMorgan Chase) in the Sovereign Debt group, where he specialized in Latin American debt restructuring and sovereign finance.
+From 1996 to 2001, he served as a managing director at Bear Stearns, focusing on Latin American capital markets and international finance.